paolocarta/openshift-pipelines-workshop/README.md

 An example Spring Boot project will be cloned by the setup script.
 The folder's name is "spring-rest-tekton-pipeline"

-If you want to the the pipeline triggering you should register a webhook in your forked repo.
+If you want to test the pipeline triggering via webhooks you should register a webhook in your forked repo.
 The Webhook should point to your listener's route.

 In order to get the route execute this command in the namespace basic-spring-boot-cicd (You should be there by default):